Book Now →

 Lone Pine Koala Sanctuary

-The world's first and largest koala sanctuary where you can cuddle koalas and hand-feed kangaroos.
-Consistently rated one of Australia's top wildlife experiences.
+The world's first and largest koala sanctuary where you can meet koalas (koala holding ended July 2024 — meet-and-greet experiences available) and hand-feed kangaroos.

 📍 Fig Tree Pocket⏱ 3–4 hours